PrafulAswale/HospitalAPI/README.md

     - After the checkup, create a Report
 * Patient Report will have the following fields
     - Created by doctor
-    - Status (You can use enums if you want to):
+    - Status:
       - Can be either of: [Negative, Travelled-Quarantine, Symptoms-Quarantine, Positive-Admit]
     - Date

 ## Getting Started